Menu

 Philanos has a modest budget which is larger in conference years.
 Our Board of Directors operates as both a working board and a governance board and organizational operations are supported entirely by their volunteer efforts and one part-time administrator.

-10. If a host organization, like a community foundation, has more than one giving group in its portfolio, can they pay for one Philanos membership and include all of their collective giving groups?
+10. If a host organization, like a community foundation, has more than one giving circle in its portfolio, can they pay for one Philanos membership and include all of their collective giving groups?

 No, while a community foundation, or other fiscal sponsor or host, may have paid for an organization's Philanos membership, this dues payment funds only one group.
-The membership belongs to the organization which is identified in the applicant's profile at the onset, not the payee, and there is no option to add a second group.
+The membership belongs to the organization which is identified in the applicant's profile at the onset, not the payee.

 Philanos is a 501(c)(3) organization.
 Tax ID #46-3953482.
 Privacy Policy